denten-books/plain-text/main.md

 deriving the authoritative text lies in reconstructing authorial intent, using the author's notes, for example, or from first-hand witness testimony.
-Others place a premium on reconstructing and analyzing the writing process itself, in what has recently been dubbed as "genetic criticism  [@deppman_genetic_2004, 1-36]".
-Yet another approach will compare multiple editions of the same text to derive a possible meta-text, that preserves all variation.
-Yet others will simply rely on their judgment to produce what they believe is a "true" text based on a number of personal and eclectic considerations [@bowers_rationale_1950, @bowers_shakespeares_1954, @mcgann_radiant_2004].
+Others place a premium on reconstructing and analyzing the writing process itself, in what has been dubbed as "genetic criticism  [@deppman_genetic_2004, 1-36]."
+Yet another approach will compare multiple editions of the same text to derive a possible meta-text, preserving all sub-variation.
+Yet others will simply rely on their judgment to produce what they believe is a "true" text based on a number of personal and eclectic considerations [@bowers_rationale_1950,
+@bowers_shakespeares_1954, @mcgann_radiant_2004].
 All of these approaches have at least this one thing in common: behind the fuzzy profusion of textual material they perceive the outlines of a single, unified work.
-As a prominent contemporary textual scholar puts it, "one must be able to distinguish the work itself from attempts to reproduce it."[^ln11-tanselle] For a textual critic, all real-word variants and reproductions are suspect and possibly corrupt in some way.
-Despite its careful attention to the materiality of the text as artifact, textual criticism remains a classically idealistic pursuit.
+As a prominent contemporary textual scholar puts it, "one must be able to distinguish the work itself from attempts to reproduce it."[^ln11-tanselle] For a textual critic of a kind, all real-word variants and reproductions are suspect and possibly corrupt in some way.
+Despite its careful attention to the materiality of the text as artifact, textual criticism in this vein remains a classically idealistic pursuit.
 The work exists as an ideal form in the realm of the ideal.

 [ln11-tanselle]:  "Whatever concept of authorship one subscribes to, the act of reading or listening to receive a message from the past entails the effort to discover, through the text (or texts) one is presented with, the work that lies behind [@tanselle_rationale_2010, 13-18.]."

-Textual artifacts exhibit the dualism between text and work to a much greater extent than other forms of art and communication.
+Text, as I have already began to define it Chapter One, is a digital mode of representation, defined, at least in part, by a relative lack of "stickiness" to its physical medium.
+Textual artifacts therefore exhibit the dualism between text and work to a much greater extent than other forms of art and communication.
 Philosophers Nelson Goodman and Catherine Elgin explain this peculiarity by making the distinction between "works of art whose identity depends on their history of production" and works whose identity does not.
 The former they call "autographic" and the latter "allographic [@goodman_reconceptions_1988, 65]."
 These terms will be useful for us throughout the book.

-Architecture and painting, for example, are strongly autographic disciplines.
+Architecture and painting, in this view, are strongly autographic disciplines.
 An exact copy of a Vermeer or of a building by Frank Lloyd Wright could never rise to the status of the original.
 The originals have what Walter Benjamin called an "aura or authenticity."
 No amount of precision, down to the molecular level, could substitute for the historical patina of the original artifact.

 It is quite strange, if you think about it: to believe that objects somehow retain an aura of history: "a handkerchief used by Princess Diana," or "the